d12frosted/elpa-mirror/gnu/corfu-readme.txt

   or in an Eshell or Shell buffer.
 For auto completion, set `corfu-auto=t' before turning on `corfu-global-mode'.

-  If you start to configure the package more deeply, I recommend to give the Orderless completion style a try for filtering.
-Orderless completion is different from the familiar prefix TAB completion.
-Corfu can be used with the default completion styles.
-The use of Orderless is not a necessity.
-See also the [Corfu Wiki] for additional configuration tips.
-In particular the Lsp-mode configuration is documented in the Wiki.

   Here is an example configuration:

   ┌────